Options for Retirees and for Group ERSP’s

 The BCCA Retiree Benefit Plan is a partnership with Pacific Blue Cross, which provides your employees with the option to convert to a customized health plan specifically for retirees.
 This plan ensures a continuous coverage for health, prescription drugs and dental expenses with no medical questionnaire.

-In order to transition to the BCCA Retiree Benefit Plan for your retirement, the retiree must be 50 years or older, and must apply within 60 days of the date on which their group benefits coverage was cancelled.
+In order to transition to the BCCA Retiree Benefit Plan for your retirement, the retiree must be 50 years or older, have been covered under their group plan for at least 6 consecutive months, be actively enrolled in a government health plan of BC and must apply within 60 days of the date on which their group benefits coverage was cancelled.